California seller of suicide kits sentenced for tax offense

-SAN DIEGO (Reuters) - A 93-year-old woman who made headlines by selling suicide kits from her California home was placed on five years of supervised probation on Monday and ordered to pay a $1,000 fine for a tax-related offense stemming from her mail-order business.
+SAN DIEGO (Reuters) - A great-grandmother who made headlines by selling suicide kits from her California home was placed on five years of supervised probation on Monday and ordered to pay a $1,000 fine for a tax-related offense stemming from her mail-order business.

 Prosecutors said Hydorn sold about 1,300 of the do-it-yourself asphyxiation hoods during those years but agreed to stop making or selling them as part of a plea deal.

-Hydorn gained notoriety after one of her mail-order customers in Oregon, Nicholas Klonoski, 29, described by his family as suffering from depression but otherwise healthy, used an “exit kit” to kill himself in December 2010.
+Hydorn gained notoriety after one of her mail-order customers in Oregon, Nicholas Klonoski, 29, described by his family as suffering from depression but otherwise healthy, used one of her so-called exit kits to kill himself in December 2010.

 Outrage over that case led Oregon state lawmakers to pass legislation to ban sales of such devices, even though Oregon is one of two U.S. states with laws legalizing physician-assisted suicide for people with incurable, fatal illnesses.

+Hydorn said little in court on Monday, nodding her head in agreement when the judge asked if her correct age was 93 - prosecutors say court records show she is 92 - and pleading with the judge for the return of records and other belongings seized by federal agents when her home was raided last year.

+She also expressed concern about being allowed to travel to Mexico for visits with an adopted son who lives there.

-The San Diego County district attorney, who was a party to the settlement, agreed not to prosecute Hydorn for her role in any of the six known deaths that occurred in California.
+The San Diego County district attorney, who was a party to the plea settlement, agreed not to prosecute Hydorn for her role in any of the six additional known deaths that occurred in California.

 But the federal judge who sentenced Hydorn in San Diego rendered a finding that her suicide kit business was illegal under California law.